 Fork-lift trucks (FLTs) are widely used in warehouses as they can eliminate some or all manual handling.
 However, FLTs are dangerous vehicles and can cause serious life-changing injuries and fatalities.
 Consequently, action should be taken to ensure the safe use of FLTs in the warehouses.

 The racking in aisles must be organised to allow for safe access to goods and movement of FLTs.
 The aisles should be sufficiently wide, with adequate clearance room overhead.
+Staff should follow good housekeeping practices and ensure the aisles are kept free of obstructions.
 Pedestrians and vehicles must be able to circulate in a safe manner.
 The areas in which FLTs operate should, if possible, be separated from the areas where pedestrians are likely to be.

 The safe use of FLTs requires: